tolstoyevsky/pieman/README.md

 ## Running images in emulator

 It's possible to run the images built by Pieman in QEMU.
 The nearby project [MMB](https://github.com/tolstoyevsky/mmb) simplifies the process.
 The project is the set of Dockerfiles and assets for building Docker images with different services.
 Now [QEMU](https://github.com/tolstoyevsky/mmb/tree/master/qemu), which is one of the services, helps running the images based on Ubuntu 18.04 «Bionic Beaver» (64-bit) for Raspberry Pi 3.

-## Daily image builds

-You can find the images of all supported operating systems for all supported devices [here](https://cusdeb.com/images-built-by-pieman).
-Login username is `cusdeb`, password is `secret`.

 ## FAQ